 - Use a new approach instead of councils' normal processes for changing streets

 - Community co-design means community members getting involved in the initial design phase, traditionally exclusive to technical experts.

 - Live testing in the streets enables people to experience the evolving designs in person, and give rich, ongoing feedback.
 It's a better way to do public consultation.

-- Live testing also helps discover tweaks that can improve the "roughly right" design.
+- Live testing also helps discover tweaks that can improve the initial design.
 We make these tweaks in real time, by adjusting the moveable materials used for the trial layout.

 - We monitor and evaluate how the evolving layouts are working.
 Both formal research and people's feedback build a rich picture of how people and vehicles are responding.

 - We get the community involved in delivering the streets' makeover, and in encouraging people to come try it out.
 HKIS has leaders from Hamilton's sporting and disability communities, and Hamilton's creative scene, helping make the trial streets vibrant for Hamiltonians from all walks of life.